 Supply chains are becoming more diverse and complex.
 To help businesses manage this complexity, providers are creating new levels of logistics management.
 The most common are 3PL, 4PL, and 5PL.
 But services start with first-party logistics and continue all the way to 10th-party logistics.

 Here are the definitions for the first five levels of logistics services.

 First-party logistics are when the manufacturer handles its own warehousing and shipping.
 First-party logistics companies often have their own fleet of trucks.
 There are fewer companies handling their own logistics these days.
 Outsourcing helps manufacturers and sellers stay nimble.

 What is 2PL?

 Second-party logistics providers handle only the transportation segment of the supply chain.
 Trucking and shipping companies are examples of 2PLs.

-Fourth-party logistics companies don’t have the physical assets needed to move products through the supply chain.
-Instead, a 4PL company acts as a consultant.
-The 4PL manages logistics for its clients.
-It may contract with freight companies, 3PLs, and other service providers on behalf of clients.
+Fourth-party logistics companies act as consultants.
+4PL companies don’t have the physical assets needed to move products through the supply chain, and so they manage logistics for their clients.
+This is the biggest difference in 3PL vs 4PL.
+4PLs may contract with freight companies, 3PLs, and other service providers on behalf of clients.